 Born in Medellin, Colombia.
-Marco Tulio's oeuvre alludes to a magical realism that touches on the surreal and metaphysical by way of hyper-realistic figurations.
+Marco Tulio's oeuvre alludes to a dash of magical realism that touches on the surreal and metaphysical by way of hyper-realistic figurations.

 His works are held in the collection of the Vancouver Opera.